netom/haskell-bglib/README.md

 An implementation of the BGAPI serial protocol.

-This protocol is spoken by Silicon Laboratories (formely BlueGiga) Bluetooth and Wifi products via UART or USB.
+This protocol is spoken by Silicon Labs (formely BlueGiga) Bluetooth and Wifi products via UART or USB.

 The Bluetooth Smart Software API Reference Manual can be found at: